openbabel/documentation/Features/Fingerprints.rst

 Small datasets
 ~~~~~~~~~~~~~~

-For relatively small datasets (<10,000's) it is possible to do similarity searches without the need to build a similarity index, however larger datasets (up to 100,000's) can be searched rapidly once a fastsearch index has been built.
+For relatively small datasets (<10,000's) it is possible to do similarity searches without the need to build a similarity index, however larger datasets (up to a few million) can be searched rapidly once a fastsearch index has been built.
-Small datasets

 On small datasets these fingerprints can be used in a variety of ways.
 The following command gives you the Tanimoto coefficient between a SMILES string in mysmiles.smi and all the molecules in mymols.sdf::

-        PROMPT>  babel  mysmiles.smi  mymols.sdf -ofpt
+        babel  mysmiles.smi  mymols.sdf -ofpt

         MOL_00000067   Tanimoto from first mol = 0.0888889
         MOL_00000083   Tanimoto from first mol = 0.0869565
         MOL_00000105   Tanimoto from first mol = 0.0888889